DiscourseDB/discoursedb-core/discoursedb-model/README.md

 The JavaDoc of the latest build can be found [here](http://moon.lti.cs.cmu.edu:8080/job/DiscourseDB/edu.cmu.cs.lti$discoursedb-model/javadoc/)

 ## Requirements and Setup
 All DiscourseDB projects require Java 8+ and Maven 3.
-More information about the setup can be found in the [wiki](https://github.com/DiscourseDB/discoursedb-core/wiki/General-Info-and-Setup).
+The discoursedb-model module contains the base configuration of DiscourseDB.
+Information about configuration and setup can be found in the [wiki](https://github.com/DiscourseDB/discoursedb-core/wiki/General-Info-and-Setup).

 ## DiscourseDB Model Architecture Overview